gedrutten/Portfolio/content/3580qca/Week02.md

 + Relative Creative - transitional (at least aspirationally radical solutions)

 _Q.
 How would you characterise the difference between a traditional approach to a design studio and the concept of design labs?_
-A. A traditional design studio was focussed on deveoping a tangible product or outcome whereas the design lab is more process based - a facilitator of multi-disciplinary contribuotrs to a bigger problem.
+A. A traditional design studio was focussed on developing a tangible product or outcome whereas the design lab is more process based - a facilitator of multi-disciplinary contributors to a bigger problem.
 There is an increased focus on sustainability and experimentation, participatory approach, ethnographic research.

 _Q.
 How are current, typical ways of being in the world problematic?
 Is self-reflection and awareness of your own value set part of your design process?_
-A. We exist in this western world bubble, many of us with white priviledge.
-Have to make sure that we dont allow our inherent bias to effect our design process and that we empathise with the people that will be impacted by our design.
+A. We exist in this western world bubble, many of us with white privilege.
+Have to make sure that we don't allow our inherent bias to effect our design process and that we empathise with the people that will be impacted by our design.
 Our values as designers is often in conflict to the values of business (we value sustainability, business values monetary gains).
 In terms of the Melbourne City Lab, there is an obvious potential for bias toward the interests of the council that supports them.

 _Q.
 Debate whether Australian 'design labs' are doing 'enough' to transition to radically new social, economic and political paradigms?_
 A. According to the matrix curated by Tristan, no, Australian design labs are not doing enough.
 Many have been categorised as either operating in a bubble of sorts (non-participatory), are just not thinking big enough (systematic, but not culturally systematic), or are not pushing the bubble in terms of radically new approaches to socio-economic paradigms.
-In Tristans matrix, he only identifies his own design lab as aspiring to push the boundaries.
+In Tristan's matrix, he only identifies his own design lab as aspiring to push the boundaries.